-In this second section, we will deal with the notion of shadowing as a tool to develop and semi-automate the psycho-cognitive skill of listening and speaking at the same time.
-Shadowing means you listen to a speech and you repeat it simultaneously.
-There is no need to involve the software for the moment.
-However, you should know what it means to repeat.
-What should you repeat?
-To our understanding, there are four types of shadowing: litteratim shadowing, verbatim shadowing, sensatim shadowing, and signatim shadowing.
+In this second session, we will deal with the notion of shadowing as a tool to develop and semi-automate the psycho-cognitive skill of listening and typing at the same time.
+Shadowing means you listen a speech and you repeat it.
+There is no need to involve the software for the moment being.
+However you should know what it means to repeat.
+To our understanding there are four types of shadowing: litteratim shadowing, verbatim shadowing, sensatim shadowing and signatim shadowing.
 The difference lies in the degree to which you should repeat the source text, the speech you are listening to.

-Litteratim shadowing means that you should repeat every single sound you hear of the speaker.
+Litteratim shadowing means you should repeat every single sound you hear of the speaker.
 Every speaker, even the most trained one, makes use of given and recurrent features of orality when speaking.
 This means that you should repeat not just words, but any of them, even words that you don't understand the meaning of, as well as recurrent examples of orality.
-These may be fillers like "well", "you know", "kind of", "you see", etc. Extra sounds like "uhm", "er", "mh", etc. Interjections like "Uh!", "Ah!", "Ow!", "Ack!" etc. Barbarisms, that is words that each of us pronounces his or her own way, like "heyyy", "naaa", "wassuup", etc.
+These may be fillers like: well, you know, kind of, you see, etc. Extra sounds like: uhm, er, mh, etc. Interjections like: Uh!, Ah!, Ow!, Ack! etc. Barbarisms, or words that each of us pronounces his or her own way, like: heyyy, naaa, wassuup.

 Verbatim shadowing means you should repeat every distinct meaningful element of speech you hear as uttered by the speaker, mistakes included.
-This means that you should repeat every single lexical item, like "house", "government", "Spain", etc. but also grammar items like "the", "when", "for", etc. Acronyms like "GDP", "NCRA", "OWL", etc. And foreign words and expressions, like "ad nauseam", "bon voyage", "gnocchi".
+This means that you should repeat every single lexical item, like house, government, Spain, etc. Grammar items like the, when, for, etc Acronyms like GDP, NCRA, OWL, etc. and foreign words and expressions like ad nauseam, bon voyage gnocchi etc.

 Sensatim shadowing is a bit more complex and less precise as a notion.
 It means you should repeat every single meaning uttered by the speaker, a meaning being any concept expressed as a word, a clause, or a sentence.
-You can either repeat these words as in verbatim shadowing or re-express them using other words, normally shorter words.
-For example, you can make use of synonyms, both horizontal synonyms like "aim" instead of "objective", and vertical synonyms like "flower" instead of "anemone".
+You can either repeat these words as in verbatim shadowing or re-express them using other words.
+For example you can make use of synonyms, both horizontal synonyms like aim instead of objective, and vertical synonyms like flower instead of anemone.
 You can also reformulate the utterance.
-For example, you can say "yes" instead of "I tend to agree", or "we" instead of "you and I".
-Finally, you can strategically omit some elements in a sentence that not necessarily add something to the overall meaning.
-For example, instead of saying "Carlo talks a lot so as to try and explain this notion", you can simply say "Carlo talks to explain this".
+For example you can say yes instead of I tend to agree, or we instead of you and I. Or you can strategically omit some elements in a sentence that not necessarily add something to the overall meaning.
+For example instead of saying Carlo talks so as to try and explain this notion, you can simply say Carlo talks to explain this.

-Finally, signatim shadowing is the form of shadowing that is aimed at repeating every single sign, meaning any meaningful occurrence in a speech event that adds information to the ideal reader of the potential transcription of signatim shadowing.
-This means not just the single sentences that one hears like "good morning", but also relevant relevant such as punctuation marks like comma, period, question mark etc. as in "good morning period".
-Signatim also means paraverbal events, like the tone of voice, intonation, volume etc. as in "good morning period [he shouts]".
-Signatim finally means non-verbal events, like applauses, cheering, a bell ringing, as in "good morning period [applauses]".
+Finally signatim shadowing is the form of shadowing that is aimed at repeating every single sign, meaning any meaningful occurance in a speech event that adds information to the ideal reader of the transcription of signatim shadowing.
+This means not just the single sentences that one hears like good morning, but also relevant punctuation marks like comma, period, question mark etc. as in good morning period.
+Signatim also means paraverbal events like the tone of voice, intonation, volume etc as in good morning period [he shouts].
+Signatim finally means non-verbal events, like applauses, cheering, a bell ringing, as in good morning period [applauses].